WingRiders/nft-forge/docs/architecture.md

 #### Returned data

-An array of IDs representing all pinned files in the IPFS storage.
+The response from this endpoint is a JSON array of IDs representing all pinned files in the IPFS storage.

 **Example Response:**